pbaekgaard/FoodWaste-P1/README.md

 # Application for Foodwaste Reduction

 This application was created as a University Project for 1.
-Semester.
+Semester at Aalborg University.

 The Application seeks to combat foodwaste.

+Two ways of running the program:
+1.
+    a.
+To compile the program write:
+        gcc app.c makeRecipes.c fileReading.c
+    b.
+To run the program write:
+        a.exe || ./a.out
+2.
+    a.
+To compile and run the program simultaneously write: make

 ## Authors
 - [@AvianN](https://www.github.com/AvianN)